kdcoleman/WebDesigns/README.md

 * Add responsive design code to CSS stylesheet
 * Add blog page layouts for KayBlog and BSE
-* Add code to show most recent blog post on side navigation bar
+* Extend projects using Django to incorporate blog pages